How Can Chiropractic Help Cure My Vertigo?

 The following are the most common causes for vertigo:

-- Migraine - In up to 30% of migraine cases, vertigo is experienced as part of the aura of a migraine.
-Often, the vertigo may signal the onset of a migraine in the same way that a sufferer may experience visual disturbances or sensitivity to light or sound.
+- Migraine - In up to 30% of migraine cases, vertigo symptoms are experienced as part of the aura of a migraine.
+Often, vertigo symptoms may signal the onset of a migraine in the same way that a sufferer may experience visual disturbances or sensitivity to light or sound.

 - Stress - As with a neck injury, stress can cause your shoulder and neck muscles to tighten so much that the receptors in your muscles send incorrect signals to your vestibular system, again causing dizziness and the sensation of vertigo.